Welcome aboard your flight to revenue growth.

 Although I write about emerging high technology and ideas at the frontier of airline economics knowledge, my articles are always mindful of fundamental aviation principles.
 Real aircraft, networks and schedules.
 Published fares and retail prices.
 And data sources you can access yourselves.
 This is not the Jetsons.

 Maybe you are a seasoned travel industry veteran, a recent hire or a student.
 Or perhaps you are a frequent traveller, a plane spotter or simply interested in the business.
-All subscribers are welcome.
+Whichever applies to you, welcome.

 All my articles are written by me, and sometimes with my human partners.
 Airline Revenue Economics is 100% organic and AI free.
 No chat bots are allowed.